oatlog/oatlog/doc/report/main.typ

 few of egglog's features.
 Addressing this is our priority for the remainder of our master's thesis work.

-#NOTE[The planning report goes into greater detail on what evaluating performance means and what
-  sort of benchmarks we care about.]

 == This thesis

-#NOTE[This section talks about things that aren't finished as if they were.]
+#NOTE[This section talks about report sections that aren't finished as if they were.]

 @conceptual_background extends this introduction with a conceptual background.
 This is a step-by-step explanation of what e-graphs are and how they have been implement prior to their